ASTR 1230 (O'Connell) Lecture Notes

 - The ecliptic crosses the celestial equator at two points

-- When the Sun is at an equinox, night and day are each 12 hours
+- When the Sun is at an equinox, night and day are "equal," each

 - The Sun is at its greatest distance from the equator (23.5

-21 and Dec 21).
-At these times, one hemisphere experiences its
+occur around June 21 and Dec 21.
+At these times, one

-latitude.
-It thus determines "insolation," or the amount of sunlight
+determines "insolation," or the amount of sunlight incident on

-incident on a unit area of the Earth's surface during 24 hours.
-This
+a unit area of the Earth's surface during 24 hours.

-differential heating is responsible for the seasons.
-The
+- The cumulative effect of this differential heating is responsible for

 - The change in the geographic shadow distribution caused by